Skip to content

 • az storage queue create -n nlpqueue-local --connection-string <CONNECTIONSTRING>

-• az storage queue create -n scanreports-local --connection-string <CONNECTIONSTRING>
+• az storage queue create -n uploadreports-local --connection-string <CONNECTIONSTRING>

 To run the functions, in the project root:

-1. In the web app /admin, generate a new auth token for the admin user.
+1. In the web app Django http://localhost:8000/admin, generate a new auth token for the admin user.

 2. Add the token to local.settings.json : AZ_FUNCTION_KEY

-3. Install the dependencies: pip install -r requirements.txt
+3. Install the dependencies in app/workers: poetry install

 You should now be setup to run the user quickstart.